 The Best Time To Visit Guatemala: A Seasonal Guide

 In this guide you will not only find when is the best time to visit Guatemala but also recommendations for traveling to Guatemala during any season.
-Having grown up there and still visiting regularly, I can confidently say that this country is a great destination no matter the time of the year.
-So even though there are months that have better weather than others Guatemala has a mild weather year around so it’s never a bad time to travel there.
+Having grown up there and still visiting regularly, I can confidently say that this country is a great destination no matter the time of year.
+So even though there are months that have better weather than others, Guatemala has mild weather year-round, so it’s never a bad time to travel there.